 Pam kicked off the general session and the key takeway for me was this was supposed to be different, more hands-on than before, so you can walk away ready to use the information you’ve learned, which is a slightly different focus than previous years.
 Her analogy was to be like your Personal Trainer, and follow up and kick your a** if you’re not starting to use what you’re learning!
 (My paraphrasing, I don’t think she said she’d kick our a**es!)

 Joe Carroll of Dynamic Partner Connections was next and, among other things, talked about a new independent professional certification for Microsoft Dynamics professionals.
-This was great news, but to bring it to fruition, we, the partner community, need to be engaged and help – volunteer for a certification committee, be active on the DPC website, get involved.
+This was great news, but to bring it to fruition, we, the partner community, need to be engaged and get involved.
 This will be successful if we all collectively make it what we want it to be.

 Pam continued and let us know that the GP 2015 launch will be more collaborative than ever before.
 She acknowledged in the past, Microsoft often suffered from the “here it is partners, now go implement”, and this time it has evolved.
 There will be more webinars, more information via GPUG chapter meetings, preGame at next year’s Convergence, etc.

 From there, the general session went into a lot of the new features that have been introduced.
 There are lots of blogs on the new features coming in GP 2015 and the new features that were released in GP 2013 R2, so I won’t re-hash those here.
 It’s too many to list!

 Rest of the Day